PolyhedralDev/TerraDocs/docs/config/development/feature-from-scratch/index.rst

 .. card::

-    Your pack will need feature stages in order to generate features.
+    Feature generation is divided up into generation stages.
+Your pack will need to define at least one generation stage in order to generate any features.

     Open your pack manifest in your :ref:`editor of choice <editor>`.

     Add the ``generation-stage-feature`` addon as a dependency, using versions ``1.+``.

-    This addon will allow us to create new feature stages for features within the pack manifest.
+    This addon will allow us to create new generation stages for features within the pack manifest.

     .. code-block:: yaml
         :caption: pack.yml